ljbkusters/gitea-jenkins-docker-compose/README.md

     is scanned for repositories with Jenkinsfiles.
 It should find the Jenkinsfile in the repository you added in step 6.
     8. The Jenkinsfile should run without problems, the build should succeed.

-Currently the webhooks seem broken but this is an issue I hope to be fixed.
-It is possible to run build manually though, and upon scanning the jenkins host finds updated branches so at least a polling strategy is already supported.